 Sweet Moments in Hokkaido

-If you’ve ever been to Hokkaido—or even just had it on your travel wishlist—you’ve probably heard people go on and on about the food, especially the ice cream.
-Honestly, I used to wonder what the big deal was.
-But after trying it myself?
-I totally get it now.
-There is dairy, and then there is Hokkaido dairy….
+If you’ve ever been to Hokkaido, or had it sitting on your travel wishlist, you’ve probably heard people go on and on about the food.
+Especially the ice cream.
+Honestly, I used to wonder what all the fuss was about.
+How different could it really be?
+And then I tried it.
+So I get it…

 Chinese Turnip Cakes

-There’s something about the smell of turnip cakes cooking that always takes me right back to my childhood.
-Every year, without fail, my mom would make batches of these savoury cakes, and they were always a hit with everyone—friends, family, and neighbours alike.
-In our culture, turnip cakes are more than just a tasty snack;…
+There’s something about the smell of turnip cakes sizzling in a pan that takes me straight back to my childhood.
+Every year without fail, my mom would make big batches of these savoury cakes, and they were always a hit — friends, family, neighbours, everyone loved them.
+In our culture, turnip cakes are more than…

 Traditional Homemade Potstickers